 Performance reports generated by the Investment Consultant shall be presented to the IC for review.
 The investment return of the total portfolio, as well as asset class components and individual managers, will be measured against appropriate performance benchmarks and peer groups.
-The relevant benchmarks for each asset class and Investment Manager are provided in Exhibit D.

 The investment objective for Investment Managers implementing active strategies is to exceed the return of the appropriate benchmark index (net of fees) and rank above median in a representative peer universe over reasonable measurement periods (typically, 5 years).
-The objective for managers implementing passive strategies is to approximate the return of the stated index gross of fees and maintain a low tracking error relative to the index.
+The objective for managers implementing passive strategies is to approximate the return of the stated index and maintain a low tracking error relative to the index.